williamvds/website/content/blog/internship.md

 jobs, breaks give you a chance to reset, figure out different ways of approaching your work, and notice mistakes and missed avenues.
 It's not sustainable to apply your full effort at all times.
-When you have some down-time or feel like you need a break from your main task, swap to a less draining task like writing documentation or doing some related reading.
+When you have some down-time or feel like you need a break from your main task, swap to a less draining one like writing documentation or doing some related reading.

 ## Keep in mind